 If a party wants to say something, it is almost always best said through their attorney.
 This is why they paid to have an attorney in the first place.
 To the extent it is even appropriate for them to speak, asking for permission from the court is definitely advisable in most instances.

-When given the opportunity to speak, it is important to seem even-keeled and level-headed in the courtroom.
+When allowed to speak, it is important to seem even-keeled and level-headed in the courtroom.
 It is important to be respectful and not argumentative in family court.
 A party also has to read the body language well of a judge.
-If the judge looks annoyed or irritated about what is being said, it is important for a party to catch these queues and stop talking.
+If the judge looks annoyed or irritated about what is being said, a party needs to catch these queues and stop talking.

 Body language is also important as well.
 A lot can be said in a courtroom that can be frustrating for a party going through a divorce or family law matter.
 But if a party looks angry or frustrated, or if a party sighs, shrugs their shoulders or throws up their hands in response to what is said, this generally does not come off well in court.